 EPLMN or EHPLMN:

 Equivalent PLMN.
-If a subscriber roames in Home PLMN there is no roaming.
-Subscriber always see the signals of the home mobile network operator.
-An operator may not have much coverage , so they do collaborations with other mobile operators , where the roaming will not be applied.
-This is call EPLMN or EHPLMN.
-Subscriber have impression that he is in his home network.
-E.g The IDEA network in India might not have coverage in some state.
+If a subscriber roams in Home PLMN there is no roaming.
+A Subscriber always sees the signals of the home mobile network operator.
+An operator may not have much coverage, so they do collaborations with other mobile operators, where the roaming will not be applied.
+This is called EPLMN or EHPLMN.
+Subscriber has the impression that he is in his home network.
+E.g The IDEA network in India might not have coverage in some cities.
 There it can use another mobile operator (e.g Airtel).